anpospisil/online-farmers-market-vue/README.md

 ## Goal
-My goal for this project was to use my React and Bootstrap knowledge to learn and implement a light, user-friendly e-shop using Vuejs, Vuex and Tailwind CSS.
+My goal for this project was to use my React knowledge to learn and implement Vuejs, Vuex and Tailwind CSS to create a light, user-friendly e-shop.

 ## Technologies